 Restricted movement means avoiding contact with other people as much as possible.
-It is sometimes called 'self-quarantine'.
 Even though you may not have symptoms, you share a home with someone who does.
 For this reason do not leave your home unless it is absolutely necessary to do so.
-This is to stop other people from getting Coronavirus.
+This is to stop other people from getting COVID-19.